 - The Spy Who Loved Me – what JKM said.

-Bond Villain Headquarters (inspired by JKM’s Top Five Bond Villain Headquarters)
+Inspired by JKM’s Top Five Bond Villain Headquarters

 - Blofeld’s Volcano HQ in You Only Live Twice (1967) – it’s the best.
 Bar none (and low-cost, energy-efficient heating provided).